bakame-php/http-structured-fields/docs/02-parsing-serializing.md

 Each Data type implementation is able to convert itself into a proper HTTP text representation using its `toHttpValue` method.
 The method is complementary to the `fromHttpValue` named constructor in that it does the opposite of that method.
-Just like the `fromHttpValue`, it can take an optional `Ietf` enum to specifu which RFC version it should adhere to for serialization.
+Just like the `fromHttpValue`, it can take an optional `Ietf` enum to specify which RFC version it should adhere to for serialization.
 And two syntactic methods `toRfc9651` and `toRfc8941` are also present to ease usage.
-Last but not least All classes implements the `Stringable` interface using the latest accepted RFC.
+Last but not least, all classes implements the `Stringable` interface using the latest accepted RFC.

 ```php